Operation Martyr Soleimani: Ukraine International Airlines Flight 752 shootdown

 Shortly after the attacks, the U.S. Federal Aviation Administration issued a notice to airmen (NOTAM) prohibiting U.S. civil aviation operators from operating in the airspace over Iraq, Iran, and the waters of the Persian Gulf and the Gulf of Oman.
 Singapore Airlines and Qantas diverted their flights from Iranian airspace following the attacks.

 Hours following the initial missile attacks on Iraq, and after the U.S. Federal Aviation Administration announced the NOTAM for the region, a Boeing 737-800 crashed shortly after takeoff from Tehran Imam Khomeini International Airport, killing all 176 passengers on board, including at least 130 Iranians.
-Iranian officials initially said the plane crashed due to technical failures unrelated to the missile attacks.
+Iranian officials initially said that technical failures unrelated to the missile attacks caused the plane to crash.
 However, they drew skepticism when they refused to allow Boeing or U.S. aviation officials access to the black boxes.

-On 11 January, after The New York Times obtained and published video showing the moment the aircraft was hit by an Iranian missile, the Iranian government admitted to having shot down the plane due to human error, stating the military mistook the plane for a "hostile target".
+On 11 January, after The New York Times obtained and published video showing the moment the aircraft was hit by an Iranian missile, the Iranian government admitted that the shootdown was due to human error, stating that the military mistook the plane for a "hostile target".
 A wave of anti-government protests emerged across Iran in response to the attempted cover-up, with some protesters demanding the Supreme Leader resign.
-U.S. President Trump tweeted support for the protesters in English and in Farsi.
+President Trump tweeted support for the protesters in English and in Farsi.
 British ambassador to Iran Robert Macaire was arrested and held in custody for more than an hour after attending a gathering at Tehran's Amirkabir University of Technology.
 According to Tasnim News Agency, he was arrested for "suspicion of organising, provoking and directing radical actions".
 UK foreign secretary Dominic Raab called the ambassador's arrest "a flagrant violation of international law".